Do not wear white after Labor Day.

 Can you feel the vitriol spattering up onto you?

-But that does not mean that it is never bright in winter.
+But that doesn’t mean it’s never bright in winter.
 Indeed, the frosty and blue-skied days of December often seem the brightest, if only by contrast to the leaden days that surround them.

 Once you know why that rule exists, it is easy to break it with impunity.
-Winter whites can look simply lovely, although they should really be creams and off-whites to be most practical and flattering.
+Winter whites can look simply lovely, although creams and off-whites will generally be most practical and flattering.

-The pictures illustrate this, with the wearing of cream cotton trousers (again, from The Sartorialist.
-He just takes the best pictures).
 Trousers are probably the easiest rule-breaker to go for, as they are after all not far off the ubiquitous American chino in colour.
-I’d go for shoes next, with jacket last.
+I’d go for jacket next, with shoes last.

 That is what the rule means, and understanding it allows you to break it intelligently.
 Wear white when it’s bright.